 - Macular degeneration

-Many of these conditions will also present with symptoms other than blurred vision, so be sure to be open with your optometrist if you experience any unusual visual symptoms.
+Many of these conditions will also present with symptoms other than blurred vision, so be sure to be consult with your optometrist if you experience any unusual visual symptoms.

 If you notice blurred vision only following a high-carb meal, it may be worth tracking your meals and symptoms to try and find a pattern.
 This information will be valuable for your optometrist and other health care professionals.